DreamOfTheRedChamber/leetcode/README.md

 System.out.println( Arrays.deepToString( array2D ));
 ```
 * Generate coordinate hash for a position (x,y) by x * width + y;
+* When input is a 2D array and array width and height will be used repeated afterwards.
+Could consider define it inside a int width and int height variable

 #### String <a id="ds-string"></a>
 * StringTokenizer ( like an iterator, has built-in hasNext() and next() func ).
 Could be used instead of a global position pointer inside recursive function (e.g. tree serialization and deserialization)